STLabs/Articles/articles/TheComponentPattern.md

 # The Component Pattern

 The Component Pattern is a pattern in well structured systems.
 Software systems are a combination of structure, behavior, and state.
 Components define the structure of software systems.
 Components have inputs and outputs.
 Components of a system are composed together in the pattern shown below.
+The pattern is for composing software from "Components".
+It is intentionally simple and abstract and doesn't require a library or a framework.
+It is simply a pattern.
+How it is implemented is not specified.

 ![](../resources/images/ComponentPattern.jpg)